ndgigliotti/cluster-optimizer/README.md

 ### No Multi-Metric Scoring

-Multi-metric scoring is currently not supported.
-There are plans to add it in the future.
+Multi-metric scoring is currently not supported, but there are plans to add it in the future.

 ## Future Work